janidulnkg1/bumblebee-backend/README.md

 # bumblebee-backend
-This is the backend code part of
+This is the backend code part of Bumblebee ecommerce / loan providing web application.

 ## Technologies Used